Pfizer asks Swiss OK for COVID-19 vaccine for children 12 to 15

+EuropePfizer asks Swiss OK for COVID-19 vaccine for children 12 to 15

-ZURICH (Reuters) - Pfizer has sought Swiss regulatory approval for its COVID-19 vaccine in children aged 12 to 15, regulator Swissmedic said on Friday.
+Pfizer (PFE.N) has sought Swiss regulatory approval for its COVID-19 vaccine in children aged 12 to 15, regulator Swissmedic said on Friday.
 It is currently authorised for people aged 16 and over.

 "Swissmedic will review the application in the rolling procedure.
 Pfizer can submit the latest data continuously without having to wait for the conclusive results from the clinical studies," the watchdog said on its website.